giacomobettas/anomaly-autoencoder-sklearn-baseline/README.md

 This repository represents a **baseline iteration** from my thesis project in the **Master in Data Analysis for Business Intelligence and Data Science**.

-It is intentionally simple and scikit-learn–based, focusing on clarity and structure.
+It is intentionally simple and scikit-learn-based, focusing on clarity and structure.

-More advanced deep learning–based versions (with YOLO and face recognition) are part of later iterations and will live in separate repositories.
+More advanced deep learning-based versions (with YOLO and face recognition) are part of later iterations and will live in separate repositories.